 - Academic training in a related environmental science (conservation, biology, geography) with knowledge of aquatic ecosystems and conservation

-Please send a CV and covering letter with details of two references to Chris French – firstname.lastname@example.org
+Please send a CV and covering letter with details of two recent references to our Project Manager, Chris French – firstname.lastname@example.org